bmx-routing/bmx7/README.md

   1. prefix-length of announced tunnels (networks that are more specific than others).
   2. the resulting tunnelMetric (combination of the advertised bandwidth, path metric in the bmx6 cloud, and locally specified prefereces like hysteresis or bonus)

 The disadvantage of this simple config is that other nodes can easily redirect your tunnel selections to specific networks by announcing more precise tunnel networks (larger prefix length).
-To prevent this, selection policy can be split into several and more precise search directives.
+To prevent this, the selection policy can be split into several and more precise search directives.

 Imagine the following address assignment policy for IPv4 tunnel addresses in a mesh cloud (the general idea can be straight translated to IPv6).

 * Nodes in the mesh cloud announce their private and local address ranges with a prefix length of 24 and somewhere in the range of 10.254.0.0/16.